 Humans evolved in the wild in constant interactions with the birds, plants, trees, sky, mountains, and rivers around them.
 In fact, human thought and language abilities developed because of our interactions with nature.
 The wild is our first home, and there is still something deeply wild in each of us.

 Walking regularly, especially in the forest or around a lot nature, awakens our wild side and helps us feel at home.

 Four: Walking helps you feel connected.

-Another difficult think about modern life is that its distraction and busyness can cause us to feel disconnected from people and the world in general.
+Another difficult thing about modern life is that its distraction and busyness can cause us to feel disconnected from people and the world in general.
 This can make us feel lonely and alienated.

 But when you go on a walk, you suddenly find yourself among friends.
 On my walks, I find myself surrounded by the sky, the grass or forest floor, trees, by birds, by rivers and creeks, by buzzing insects, and by squirrels and rabbits.

 And I realize that my nature friends are always there for me and desire for all of us to flourish.
 This helps me feel connected and even loved.

 Here are some geese that are always at the park at which I walk regularly.

 Five: Walking can help us form a more secure attachment with the world.